leoguillaume/fbm-image-scraper/README.md

 ## Warning

 > This script use [fbchat](https://fbchat.readthedocs.io/en/stable/index.html) library.
 As mentioned in the documentation, mass requests to the Facebook servers can ban your Facebook account.
 This doesn't seem to be the case with this script (I downloaded several thousands of images on different groups in the same day without any problem).
-Anyway be careful, I am not responsible for the use of this script.
+Anyway be careful, I'm not responsible for the use of this script.

 ## Configuration